fmerinocasallo/social-networking-app/README.md

 - The application must use the console for input and output.
 - Users submit commands to the application.
-- Commands always start with the user’s name.
+- Commands always start with the user's name.
 - There are four types commands:
     - **posting**: user name -> message
     - **reading**: user name